evergreen-ci/evergreen/docs/API/REST-V2-Usage.md

 the request body, where each list item specifies a set of task id / execution pairs, and an annotation update to apply to all tasks matching that criteria.
-Note that usage of this endpoint requires that the requesting user have security to modify task annotations.
+Note that usage of this endpoint requires that the requesting user have security to modify task annotations for all task projects.
 Example request body:

     {